hodyroff/scs-training/clusterstacks/cluster-stacks.md

 - For demo purposes, it's a good idea to have the image uploaded in advance to avoid delays

 - Note: Under normal conditions, cluster creation can proceed even if the image is not yet available.
 However, we observed a situation where the OpenStackServer resource entered an error state due to the not yet ready image, causing the cluster creation process to stacked.
-Manually deleting the affected OpenStackServer resource and restarting the CAPO controller resolved the issue.
+Manually deleting the affected OpenStackServer resource and restarting the CAPO controller (`kubectl delete po -l control-plane=capo-controller-manager -n capo-system`) resolved the issue.
 Please be aware of this behavior, it requires further investigation.

 ```bash
 kubectl get image -n cluster